EnJnDeSIgn/rand-and-rollers/README.md

    python lg.py
    python test0.py

-# NRNG and Python to Make Files for It
+# NRNG and Python to Make Files for It and HMG_software.py, bell curve form HMG_software_test.py

 ## Summary of Achievements